notalentgeek/notalentgeek-wiki/project/project-commitment/pc-ut-bachelor-thesis-2016/brp/brp-enhancing-organizational-communication/20161103-2041-gmt+2-brp-enhancing-organizational-communication-1/20161103-2041-gmt+2-brp-enhancing-organizational-communication-1.md

 * There was this Reality Mining System.
 * The website is pretty cool and informative actually, [http://realitycommons.media.mit.edu/index.html](http://realitycommons.media.mit.edu/index.html).
-* And also there was a VibeFone.
+* And also there was a VibeFones.
-* VibeFone is the socially aware mobile phone.
+* VibeFones is the socially aware mobile phone.
 Perhaps this is what they meant by the context aware mobile phone they mentioned several paragraph above.
-* This link refer to research paper about VibeFone, [http://hd.media.mit.edu/tech-reports/TR-605.pdf](http://hd.media.mit.edu/tech-reports/TR-605.pdf).
+* This link refer to research paper about VibeFones, [http://hd.media.mit.edu/tech-reports/TR-605.pdf](http://hd.media.mit.edu/tech-reports/TR-605.pdf).
-* There is also this Android application about VibeFone, [https://github.com/weirdwater/VibePhone](https://github.com/weirdwater/VibePhone).
+* There is also this Android application about VibeFones, [https://github.com/weirdwater/VibePhone](https://github.com/weirdwater/VibePhone).
 However it is lack of information.

 ![./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-19.png](./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-19.png)